mob-logo

 See Who Wins

-Our AI will simulate a 3 round match between the Rat Snake and the King Snake.
+Our AI fight will simulate a 3 round match between the Rat Snake and the King Snake.
 It considers each Animal's size, strength, and natural predatory behaviors.
 As in nature, each match is unique, and the outcome can vary.

 Match Highlights